MaxHalford/maxhalford.github.io/content/links.md

 - [Yann Thaddée](https://espadrine.github.io/blog/) -- Not directly related to data science but interesting nonetheless.
 - [Colins Blog](https://www.solipsys.co.uk/new/ColinsBlog.html)
 - [Fabien Sanglard](https://fabiensanglard.net) -- Nothing to do with data science, but such good taste!
+- [The Glowing Python](https://glowingpython.blogspot.com/) -- By the creator of [MiniSom](https://github.com/JustGlowing/minisom), which is worth checking out too.

 ## Hall of fame